-To be recommended for candidacy the applicant must satisfactorily complete 18 units of research in his field of interest and pass with a grade of C or better one of the following subjects:
+c.
+Pass with a grade of C or better one of the following subjects:

-AMa 101 abc Methods of Applied Mechanics
+AMa 101 abc Methods of Applied Mathematics

 AM 125 abc Engineering Mathematical Principles

 Ma 108 abc Advanced Calculus

 Ph 129 abc Methods of Mathematical Physics

-An applicant may also satisfy any of the course requirements described above by taking an examination in the subject with the instructor in charge.
-Every examination of this type will cover the whole of the course specified and the student will not be permitted to take it either in parts (e.g. term by term) or more than twice.
+An applicant may also satisfy any of the above course requirements by taking an examination in the subject with the instructor in charge.
+Every examination of this type will cover the whole of the course specified, and the student will not be permitted to take it either in parts (e.g. term by term) or more than twice.